-There was strong overlap in the areas identified by fishers as having moderate to high cod abundances during the earlier two time periods in spite of a major transition occurring in 2009 in how the cod fishery is managed.
+There was strong overlap in the areas identified by fishers as having moderate to high cod abundances during the earlier two periods despite a major transition in how the cod fishery is managed occurring in 2009.
 This is likely a result of fishers continuing to target cod largely in the same locations that they previously had because they still had the ability to land cod.
-Meanwhile, there was only partial overlap during these earlier time periods between those identified by fishermen vs. hotspots documented from fisheries independent research such as the NEFSC trawl survey (Guan et al. 2017).
+Meanwhile, there was only partial overlap during these earlier periods between those identified by fishermen vs. hotspots documented from fisheries independent research such as the NEFSC trawl survey (Guan et al. 2017).
 Similar to our study, the NEFSC trawl survey documented high abundances of cod in the Western Gulf of Maine between 2004 and 2013, and to a lesser extent, along the eastern edge of Georges Bank (Guan et al. 2017) where fishers in this study also identified high cod abundance.
-Meanwhile, fishers delineated a cod hotspot in the northern Gulf of Maine between the northern portion of the Western Gulf of Maine Closure Area and the Cashes Ledge Closure Area, whereas the trawl survey rarely captured cod in this region.
+Fishers identified a cod hotspot in the northern Gulf of Maine between the northern portion of the Western Gulf of Maine Closure Area and the Cashes Ledge Closure Area, whereas the trawl survey rarely captured cod in this region.

 Disagreement between the NEFSC trawl survey and our cod hotspot map could result from differences in when or how much sampling occurred.
 Specifically, the NEFSC trawl survey runs in the spring (April to June) and fall (October to November), whereas the fishers interviewed in this study fish throughout the year, averaging ~150 days per year on the water.
 The NEFSC trawl survey covers the Gulf of Maine, Georges Bank, and southern New England with 60 tows each in the spring and fall, whereas each fisher typically samples a much smaller area more intensively, potentially helping identify hotspots when examined in aggregate.
-Another difference could stem from how they fished during these time periods.
+Another difference could stem from how they fished during these periods.
 Commercial fishers used trawls and gillnets designed to sample in a wider array of bottom habitat types than the NEFSC trawl survey is capable of sampling.
 The NEFSC initiated a longline survey in 2014, allowing for sampling across a greater variety of habitat types including more complex bottom.
-While this survey will be valuable for future comparisons, it unfortunately does not overlap with our earlier two time periods.
-In general, cod hotspots identified by fishers that have not been well documented could help reshape our understanding of their distribution.
+While this survey will be valuable for future comparisons, it unfortunately does not overlap with our earlier two periods.
+In general, cod hotspots identified by fishers that have not been well documented could help reshape our understanding of cod distribution.

-The onset of the final time period began with the fishery being declared a disaster in late 2012, resulting in dramatic cuts in Gulf of Maine quotas in 2013.
-The fishermen interviewed in this study went from spending 30-40% during the first two time periods to 0.04% of their time targeting cod in the final time period.
+The onset of the final period began with the fishery being declared a disaster in late 2012, resulting in dramatic cuts in Gulf of Maine quotas in 2013.
+The fishermen interviewed in this study went from targeting cod for 30-40% of total time spent fishing during the first two periods to 0.04% of their time targeting cod in the final period.
 The decline in cod landings among participants of the study matched that of the overall fishery, which declined by XX% (ref).
-Many fishers actively avoided cod during this final time period, with one stating that “I have to be careful though.
+Many fishers actively avoided cod during this final period, with one stating that “I have to be careful though.
 If we catch them (cod), I have to be on the phone with the sector manager to make sure that they’re available to buy.
 We’ll have to buy them and lose money just because we caught them.
 And it costs more to buy them than we can sell them for.
 So, I don’t want to do that either.”